nomadicGopher/Sandbox/TypeScript/README.md

     "outDir": "dist", // Output compiled JavaScript files to the dist directory.
     "rootDir": "src", // Root directory for TypeScript source files.
     "strict": true // Enable all strict type-checking options.
-  },
+    // "allowJS": true // Allow JS files to exist in the rootDir (src) },
   "include": [
     "src/**/*" // Include all TypeScript files in the src directory and subdirectories.